MikeDigitize/Animator-ES6/README.md

 /**
  * ...
  * @param {Object} options.
 An object containing all transition details.
- * @param {Number} options.element.
+ * @param {HTMLElement / Nodelist} options.element.
 A HTMLElement / Nodelist to transition.
  * @param {String / Array} options.properties.
 The CSS properties to be transitioned.
  * @param [Object] options.setStyles (optional).
  *  - An object containing CSS property / values to apply before / after the transition.